Updated 15 October 2019

 What are the Oracle changes requiring a different approach for Java and Blackboard Learn?

-For Learn SaaS environments, OpenJDK updates will be incorporated into the standard SaaS version update lifecycle.
-For self-hosted and Managing Hosting environments where the supported Java version is specific to a particular release, Blackboard has entered into an extended support agreement with Oracle on behalf of these Learn clients.
+For self-hosted and Managing Hosting environments where the supported Java version is specific to a particular release, Blackboard has entered into an extended support agreement with Oracle on behalf of these Learn clients on Learn 9.1 Q2 2019 releases and prior.
+For Learn SaaS environments and for Learn 9.1 Q4 2019 and newer, we are transitioning to Java support provided by AWS.